-The process of developing and revising the Criteria is designed to adhere to the standards-setting code of the ISEAL Alliance, the international body providing guidance for the development and management of sustainability standards for all sectors.
+The process of developing and revising the Criteria is designed to adhere to the standards-setting code of the ISEAL Alliance, the international body guiding the development and management of sustainability standards for all sectors.

 Thus, the GSTC conducts periodic reviews of no less than five years after the previous revision to determine whether the current version remains relevant and whether and when a formal revision process should commence.
 So far, a revision was made every 4-5 years to each set of criteria.

 The revision process is very inclusive, and I invite all to participate in the public consultations of future revisions.